 Updated to add

-This clip of gag alternate endings to Lost makes my blood boil with the comparison to great series conclusions admitting how lazy and dishonest Lost’s arc really was.
+This clip of gag alternate endings to Lost makes my blood boil with the comparison to great series conclusions.
+It admits how lazy and dishonest Lost’s arc really was.

 In a very instructive commentary on “plot holes” and trust, Shamus underlines my point: